 Is the COVID-19 Vaccine Vegan?

-The Pfizer-BioNTech and Moderna vaccines have become the first to be approved under emergency use authorization for the prevention of COVID-19 disease.
-The FDA regulatory processes for new drug approval includes animal testing during the research phases.
-Unfortunately because of this, no medication can truly be labeled as "vegan".
-The more appropriate labeling would be "animal-free" (i.e. products not containing any animal-derived ingredients).
+The Pfizer-BioNTech and Moderna vaccines have become the first to be approved under Emergency Use Authorization (EUA) for the prevention of COVID-19 disease.
+The FDA regulatory process for new drug approvals include animal testing during the research phases.
+Unfortunately, because of this, no medication can truly be labeled as "vegan".
+The more appropriate labeling would be "animal-free" (i.e., products not containing any animal-derived ingredients).

 COVID vaccine and animal-derived ingredients

 So, are either of the COVID vaccines animal-free?
-We reached out to the manufacturers and we were informed that one of them is.
+We reached out to the manufacturers and we were informed that they're both "likely" to be animal-free.
 This is what we learned:

 Pfizer BioNTech

-While Pfizer and BioNTech’s BNT162b2 vaccine does not use animal or human cell lines in the development steps, a material used in the early stages of the manufacturing process contains a component that is derived from bovine milk.
+While Pfizer and BioNTech’s BNT162b2 vaccine does not use animal or human cell lines in the development steps, a material used in the early stages of the manufacturing process contains a component derived from bovine milk.
+However, the manufacturer has stated that through various purification processes, it is not expected to be found in the final vaccine product.

 Moderna